-In 2015, NIH participated in a National Academy of Sciences (NAS) study to review federal research regulations and reporting requirements, with specific attention to those directed at research universities.
-The study was initiated amid concerns that federal laws, regulations, rules, policies, and reporting requirements have led to an environment in which a significant percentage of an investigator's time is spent complying with regulations.
+In 2015, NIH participated in a National Academy of Sciences (NAS) study to review federal research regulations and reporting requirements, with specific attention to those directed at research universities.1 The study was initiated amid concerns that federal laws, regulations, rules, policies, and reporting requirements have led to an environment in which a significant percentage of an investigator's time is spent complying with regulations.
 While essential to a well-functioning, responsible system of research, these requirements take time away from an investigator's research, education, and scholarship.

-In 2016, NAS released Part 2 of their report entitled, "Optimizing the Nation's Investment in Academic Research: A New Regulatory Framework for the 21st Century."
-The report reviewed the federal regulatory framework for research institutions as it currently exists, considered specific regulations that have placed burdens on the research enterprise, and reassessed the process by which these regulations are created, reviewed, and retired.
-If implemented, these actions could help reduce regulatory burden.
+In 2016, NAS released Part 2 of their report entitled, "Optimizing the Nation's Investment in Academic Research: A New Regulatory Framework for the 21st Century."2 The report reviewed the federal regulatory framework for research institutions as it currently exists, considered specific regulations that have placed burdens on the research enterprise, and reassessed the process by which these regulatory burden.
 In this update, we focus on the NAS recommendations related to human subjects protections, intellectual property and technology transfer reporting, research with select agents and toxins, and export controls.